blueman-project/blueman/README.md

 ## Contributing

-Fork, make your changes and issue a pull request.
-If you just want to edit a single file (e.g. translations in the po folder), GitHub will guide you through that process.
+Fork, make your changes, and issue a pull request.
+If you just want to edit a single file, GitHub will guide you through that process.

 ### Translate